Internet Banking Options

 CNB Teaches Children to Save

-ENID, OKLA. – As part of the ABA Education Foundation’s Teach Children to Save program, Central National Bank will talk with Coolidge students on April 18th and Waukomis, Cimarron Montessori, Hayes and Glenwood students on April 24th about the importance of saving.
-More than 250 local youths will explore the difference between needs and wants, learn how to identify expenses, and decide on financial trade-offs while looking at ways to cut spending.
+ENID, OKLA. – As part of the ABA Education Foundation’s Teach Children to Save program, Central National Bank met with Garfield students on May 2nd and 3rd about the importance of saving.
+More than 200 local youths explored the difference between needs and wants, learned how to identify expenses, and decide on financial trade-offs while looking at ways to cut spending.

 Central National Bank offers the following tips for money-savvy parents raising money-smart kids: